 Information for Exams Officers at schools/colleges looking to offer admissions tests

-Candidates can sit admissions tests at an approved Admissions Testing centre.
+Candidates can sit our admissions tests at approved Cambridge Assessment Admissions Testing centres.
 If you are an Exams Officer and wish to become an approved centre, please read the information below.

 What does it mean to be an Admissions Testing centre?